GSA/digitalgov.gov/content/posts/2016-01-05-trends-on-tuesday-mobile-only-u-s-audiences-grow-while-broadband-usage-drops.md

   - Trends on Tuesday
 ---

-The Pew Research Center released an interesting [report about home Internet usage](http://www.pewinternet.org/2015/12/21/home-broadband-2015/) that revealed broadband usage plateaued in 2013 and, in fact, dropped 3% in 2015. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-400-Network-cable-alexskopje-iStock-Thinkstock-118986380.jpg" alt="Network cable" %}
+The Pew Research Center released an interesting [report about home Internet usage](http://www.pewinternet.org/2015/12/21/home-broadband-2015/) that revealed broadband usage plateaued in 2013 and, in fact, dropped 3% in 2015. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-400-Network-cable-alexskopje-iStock-Thinkstock-118986380.jpg" alt="Network cable" caption="" >}}

 Later in the report, Pew states the growth in mobile-only audiences compensated for the drop in home broadband usage, so the overall number of people with Internet access hasn’t changed significantly.